Ryan Teague, Ph.D.

 Diversity of tumor-infiltrating T cells: A hallmark of aging in both mice and humans is involution of the thymus, which greatly reduces the output of new T cells later in life.
 An intriguing aspect of this gradual process is the accumulation of adipose (fat) tissue in the thymus, which is exacerbated in obese mice that experience accelerated thymic involution.
 The subsequent loss of T cells renders older individuals more susceptible to infection and less responsive to immune modulation efforts like vaccination.
 We predict this is also true for obese individuals but at a much younger age.
 How changes in thymic output impact immunotherapy and the diversity of T cells that infiltrate tumors in obese individuals is unknown.
 We are using next-generation DNA sequencing to define the diversity of thousands or even millions of T cells within a progressing tumor.
 This technology allows us to quantify unique T cell receptor sequences and accurately measure the richness of a heterogeneous T cell population from select tissues and tumors, and determine if this is altered during immunotherapy.

 Labs and Facilities

-Left to right: Simone Geraud, Lindsey Kuehm, Ryan Teague, Lauryn Klevorn and Nicole McLaughlin
+Lab team members are Simone Geraud, Lindsey Kuehm, Ryan Teague, Lauryn Klevorn and Nicole McLaughlin.

 Pubmed Abstract Link: 27803062